CodeD9524/Derek-Stowe-Alexander-Jupiter/README.md

 Just a demo for code to dream
 dragon ball z
 the real slim shady
-will The real Slim Shady please stand up
+will The real Slim Shady please stand up kelper one